Azure/azure-powershell/src/Support/Support.Autorest/docs/Update-AzSupportTicketsNoSubscription.md

 ```

 ## DESCRIPTION
-This API allows you to update the severity level, ticket status, advanced diagnostic consent and your contact information in the support ticket.\<br/\>\<br/\>Note: The severity levels cannot be changed if a support ticket is actively being worked upon by an Azure support engineer.
+This API allows you to update the severity level, ticket status, and your contact information in the support ticket.\<br/\>\<br/\>Note: The severity levels cannot be changed if a support ticket is actively being worked upon by an Azure support engineer.
 In such a case, contact your support engineer to request severity update by adding a new communication using the Communications API.

 ## EXAMPLES